RauliL/plorth/docs/api.md

   <dd>number</dd>
 </dl>

-Converts string into floating point decimal number, or throws value error if the number cannot be converted into one.
+Converts string into a floating point decimal number, or throws a value error if the number cannot be converted into one.

 ---